Hilton of Cadboll Stone – Pictish Art

 A modern reconstruction of the Hilton of Cadboll Stone can be seen near where the original stone was found at the edge of the village of Hilton of Cadboll, in Ross and Cromarty.

 The Picts were a confederation of Celtic language speaking peoples who lived to the north of the rivers Forth and Clyde.
-Early medieval sources report the existence of a distinct Pictish language, which today is believed to have been an Insular Celtic language.
+Early medieval sources report a distinct Pictish language, which today is believed to have been an Insular Celtic language.

 Hilton of Cadboll Stone replica, Highland, Scotland

-In the 8th and 9th centuries, after Christianization, the Pictish elite adopted a particular form of the Celtic Art and the 8th century Monymusk Reliquary has elements of Pictish and Irish style.
+In the 8th and 9th centuries, after Christianization, the Pictish elite adopted a particular form of Celtic Art, and the 8th century Monymusk Reliquary has elements of Pictish and Irish style.